Come Hither Looks: 3 Steps to a Sexy, Confident Look

 Practice until you can do it instinctively, even without a mirror.
 I’ve never photographed someone who couldn’t learn it, and most of my clients can do it on command in under five minutes.

-Important note: a smize is NOT a squint.
-The orbicularis oculi muscle, which controls eyelid movement, is circular.
-Because of this, you’ll always get a little movement from your upper eyelid when engaging the lower one.
-However, the key to conveying confidence and interest—especially in photos—is making sure most of the movement comes from the bottom lid, not the top.
+The orbicularis oculi (the muscle around your eye) is circular, so you’ll always get some movement from your upper eyelid when engaging the lower one.
+However, the key to conveying confidence and interest—especially in photos—is making sure most of the movement comes from your lower lid, not the top.
 If you squint by lowering your upper lid too much, you’ll end up looking suspicious instead of engaged.

 A woman with sun-kissed skin and a toned physique poses confidently in a red lace lingerie set, standing in front of large green fiddle-leaf fig plants.
 The delicate lace bralette features intricate floral patterns, a small bow at the center, and a row of decorative buttons running down the front.
 The matching thong has similar lace detailing, with small cutouts and another dainty bow at the waistband.
 She lifts her hands to her wavy, highlighted hair, tousling it slightly while gazing directly at the camera with a soft yet alluring expression.
 Her eyes, subtly accentuated with makeup, embody the essence of "tips for making bedroom eyes"—a captivating, sultry look that draws attention effortlessly.
 A small tattoo is visible on her hip, adding a personal touch to the image.
 Natural light filters through the scene, highlighting her features and casting a warm glow on her skin, creating an intimate and inviting atmosphere.